 The War Department undertook preparation of a new telegraphic code in January 1899 (ASA p.118-).
 It was occasioned by extraordinary telegraphic expenses lately incurred.
 The task devolved on the Chief Signal Officer of the Army, who had a practical knowledge of telegraphy.
 (For the complexity of regulations concerning code words, see another article.)
 Since there was an urgent need of reducing cable cost, the Chief Signal Officer at first prepared a "Preliminary War Department Telegraphic Code" in sixteen days.
 It adopted a commercial code, "Western Union Telegraphic Code" (see another article) to be used temporarily and further provided nearly 4000 sentences likely to be used in military correspondence.

 The permanent version of the "War Department Telegraphic Code" appeared either late in 1899 (from the date on the title page) or on 16 January 1900 (as indicated by a stamp on the leather binding).
-(ASA p.119-120) It still incorporated the main body of the Western Union Telegraphic Code (the first 471 pages, corresponding to serial numbers 1 to about 78200), which followed the War Department Telegraphic Code proper from about 78200 to 100,000.
+(ASA p.119-120) It still incorporated the main body of the Western Union Telegraphic Code (the first 471 pages, corresponding to serial numbers 1 to about 78200), followed by the War Department Telegraphic Code proper from about 78200 to 100,000.

 The War Department Telegraphic Code proper had the following sections.